On the images of Galois representations attached to low weight Siegel modular forms: Introduction

 Under the Langlands correspondence, where automorphic representations of $\GL_n$ should correspond to $n$-dimensional Galois representations, \emph{cuspidal} automorphic representations should correspond to \emph{irreducible} Galois representations.
 More generally, one expects that the image of an automorphic Galois representation should be as large as possible, unless there is an automorphic reason for it to be small.

-In this paper, we will address the consequence of this heuristic for low weight, genus $2$ Siegel modular forms.
-These automorphic forms are the genus $2$ analogue of weight $1$ modular forms, and are of particular interest due to their conjectural relationship with abelian surfaces.
+In this paper, we study the images of Galois representations attached to low weight, genus $2$ Siegel modular forms.
+These automorphic forms are the genus $2$ analogues of weight $1$ modular forms, and are of particular interest due to their conjectural relationship with abelian surfaces.
 Our main result is the following theorem:

-\begin{customthm}{A} Let $\pi$ be a cuspidal automorphic representation of $\Gf(\AQ)$, whose archimedean component lies in the holomorphic limit of discrete series.
-Suppose that $\pi$ is not CAP or endoscopic.
-For each prime number $\l$, let
+\begin{theorem} Let $\pi$ be a cuspidal automorphic representation of $\Gf(\AQ)$ such that $\pi_\infty$ is a holomorphic discrete series or limit of discrete series representation.
+Assume that the weak functorial lift of $\pi$ to $\GL_4$ exists and is cuspidal.
+Let $E$ be the coefficient field of $\pi$.
+For each prime $\lambda$ of $E$, of residue characteristic $\l$, let